-Given EFCA's proposals to increase card check recognition, it is difficult to predict the success of the Secret Ballot Protection Act.
-As discussed supra, a mandatory card check procedure may be eliminated to obtain passage of EFCA.
+Given Republicans' minority status in both chambers, it is difficult to see how the Secret Ballot Protection Act could be passed.
+As discussed supra, a mandatory card check procedure may be dropped to obtain passage of EFCA.
 However, it is hard to imagine that this Congress would enact legislation that restricts the voluntary recognition that has traditionally been a feature of labor law.

-While the Secret Ballot Protection Act eliminates an employer's ability to voluntarily recognize a bargaining organization, passage would protect employers from the possibility of "quiet" card check campaigns that, under EFCA-as-proposed, could result in unionization without any warning to the employer.
+While the Secret Ballot Protection Act eliminates an employer's ability voluntarily to recognize a bargaining organization, passage would protect employers from the possibility of "quiet" card check campaigns that, under EFCA-as-proposed, could result in unionization without any warning to the employer.
 While some SBPA proponents suggest that passage would free employers and their employees from the burdens and harassment of corporate campaigns and other organizing tactics associated with card check, it is more likely that labor organizations would, rather than abandoning organization efforts, refocus those efforts on winning the secret ballot election, likely by obtaining neutrality agreements through a corporate campaign.
 Further, every organizing effort would bring government oversight through NLRB election supervision into the workplace.
 And, whether the increased NLRB involvement would mean further extending the election and organizing process would remain to be seen, though it is realistic to expect that the increased workload would cause increased delays-which is one reason that passage is unlikely.